2010 NHL Winter Classic: Aftermath

-Four months later, the Flyers and Bruins would meet in the third round of the Stanley Cup playoffs, marking the second-straight year that the two teams that faced each other in the Winter Classic met in the postseason.
+Four months later, the Flyers and Bruins would meet in the second round of the Stanley Cup playoffs, marking the second-straight year that the two teams that faced each other in the Winter Classic met in the postseason.
 The Flyers defeated the Bruins in dramatic fashion rallying from a 3–0 deficit to win the series, becoming the third team in NHL history and the fourth in the history of North American professional sports to accomplish this feat.
 The previous three teams to do so were the Toronto Maple Leafs in 1942, the New York Islanders in 1975, and the Boston Red Sox in 2004.
 The Flyers also won the final game of the series after being down 3-0.
-The series win advanced the Flyers to the Stanley Cup Finals, which was won by the Chicago Blackhawks in six games.
-The following year, the Bruins and Flyers again met in the playoffs, this time in the second round.
+The series win advanced the Flyers to the Eastern Conference Finals.
+There, they defeated the Montreal Canadiens, advancing to the Stanley Cup Finals, which was won by the Chicago Blackhawks in six games.
+The following year, the Bruins and Flyers again met in the playoffs’ second round.
 The Bruins won the series in four games.
 In the next round, the Bruins defeated the Tampa Bay Lightning to advance to the Stanley Cup Finals, which they won in seven games over the Vancouver Canucks.